apigee/apigee-config-maven-plugin/README.md

 Config entities like "developerApps" are grouped under the developerId (email) they belong to.

 ## Support
+Issues filed on Github are not subject to service level agreements (SLAs) and responses should be assumed to be on an ad-hoc volunteer basis.
+The
+[Apigee community board](https://community.apigee.com/) is recommended as for community support and is regularly checked by Apigee experts.
+Apigee customers should use [formal support channels](https://cloud.google.com/apigee/support) for Apigee product related concerns.

 * Post a question in [Apigee community](https://community.apigee.com/index.html)
 * Create an [issue](https://github.com/apigee/apigee-config-maven-plugin/issues/new).
-Please specify if its for Apigee Hybrid
+Please specify if its for Apigee Hybrid/ Apigee X

+## Disclaimer
+This is not an officially supported Google product.